nrandecker/particle/README.md

 ## License

 This theme is free and open source software, distributed under the The MIT License.
-So feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.
+So feel free to use this Jekyll theme anyway you want.

 ## Credits